Outdoor Research Transcendent Hoodie

 Warmth

-The Outdoor Research Transcendent Hoody quickly has become my go-to down jacket for casual cold-weather outings when comfort is a top priority.
-The supple lining feels exceptionally cozy against the skin, and the 650-fill-power goose down—although middle-of-the-road in terms of quality—keeps me toasty down into the 40s Fahrenheit with just a t-shirt on underneath.
-When the temperature really begins to drop, the accommodating fit allows plenty of room to slip a layer underneath.
-Realistically, it can’t quite compete in warmth with premium down jacket options like the Patagonia Down Sweater Hoody (800-fill down) or performance-oriented Feathered Friends Eos (900-fill), but the OR Transcendent is a great match for everyday use during the shoulder seasons.
-In fact, it’s my preferred puffy for all non-technical outings.
-Outdoor Research Transcendent (fall colors)
+The Outdoor Research Transcendent Hoodie has quickly become my go-to down jacket for casual cold-weather outings when comfort is a top priority.
+The supple lining feels exceptionally cozy against the skin, and the 4.2 ounces of 800-fill-power down has kept me toasty in the 40s Fahrenheit with just a t-shirt on underneath.
+When the temperature really begins to drop, the accommodating fit allows room to swap in a mid- or heavyweight baselayer.
+For comparison, the Transcendent is right in line with Patagonia’s class-leading Down Sweater Hoody, which packs in 4 ounces of 800-fill down, making it a great pairing for shoulder-season temperatures.
+It also makes for a nice midlayer for downhill skiing.

 Weight and Packability